skounis/private-public-trust/Whitepaper.md

     - Next, Bob validates Alice's certificate by verifying the signature on the certificate using the Bank's public key, establishing its authenticity and trustworthiness.
     - Bob then extracts Alice's public key from the validated certificate and uses it to decrypt the message securely.

-### Conclusion
-In this real-world example, Alice securely transfers sensitive financial information to Bob using private/public key cryptography and trusted certificates issued by a reputable Bank.
+Alice securely transfers sensitive information to Bob using private/public key cryptography and trusted certificates issued by a reputable Bank.
 By following established protocols and leveraging trusted authorities, such as the Bank, organizations and individuals can establish secure communication channels that protect the confidentiality, authenticity, and integrity of their data.

 ## Hands-On Implementation with OpenSSL